-Status: Unanimously passed the Senate and is pending in the Assembly.
+Status: Unanimously passed the Senate, and has unanimously passed the Assembly's Labor and Employment Committee and is pending in the Appropriations Committee.
 This training-related bill appears to face considerably less opposition than SB 1300 and AB 3081.

 Individual Liability for FEHA Retaliation (SB 1038)